Difference Between Microprocessor and Microcontroller

 Below are the top 15 differences between Microprocessor vs Microcontroller

 Let us discuss some of the major differences between Microprocessor vs Microcontroller.

 - Microprocessor and Microcontroller are some very basic and key electronic components that are a lot different from each other based on their architecture.
-The undeniable thing is that both have their own specific purpose and use, which makes them different from each other over a wide aspect that many people often not know.
+The undeniable thing is that both have their own specific purpose and use, which makes them different over a wide aspect that many people often do not know.

 - As we can see, the key difference between a microprocessor and a microcontroller is the presence of external and internal components.
 Microcontrollers have peripherals embedded in a single chip, making them much more compact than the microprocessor.

 - The complementary metal-oxide-semiconductor technology used in making a microcontroller is far cheaper than the material used in making microprocessors.
 The external components that are required by the applications made with microcontrollers are less in number, so the cost is minimal.